 If you request a total surrender/withdrawal of your Plan account and you have an outstanding loan, the account balance will be reduced by the outstanding loan balance and if applicable outstanding loan security will be returned to the account.
-The loan offset amount is treated as a distribution to you at the time of the offset and will be taxed (including the 10% additional income tax on early distributions, unless an exception applies) (in the case of a nonqualified distribution from a designated Roth account, only to the extent of the earnings in the loan offset) unless you do a 60-day rollover (or are entitled to an extended rollover-see next section) in the amount of the loan offset to an IRA or employer plan (or in the amount of the nonqualified distribution earnings to a Roth IRA or designated Roth account in any employer plan).
+The loan offset amount is treated as a distribution to you at the time of the offset and will be taxed (including the 10% additional income tax on early distributions, unless an exception applies) (in the case of a nonqualified distribution from a designated Roth account, only to the extent of the earnings in the loan offset) unless you do a 60-day rollover in the amount of the loan offset to an IRA or employer plan (or in the amount of the nonqualified distribution earnings to a Roth IRA or designated Roth account in any employer plan).
 You may also choose to pay off the outstanding loan balance prior to the surrender by submitting payment in full.

-EXTENDED ROLLOVER DEADLINE FOR CERTAIN OFFSET LOANS
+EXTEND ROLLOVER DEADLINE FOR CERTAIN OFFSET LOANS

-A participant who incurs a "qualified" plan loan offset will have until the participant's tax return due date (including extensions) for the year in which the offset occurred to make a rollover of up to 100% of the amount of the qualified plan loan offset.
+Beginning after December 31, 2017, a participant who incurs a "qualified" plan loan offset will have until the participant's tax return due date for the year in which the offset occurred to make a rollover of up to 100% of the amount of the qualified plan loan offset.
 A "qualified" plan loan offset is a plan loan offset that occurs as the direct result of termination of employment or the employer's termination of the plan.